eva-barczykowska/rb_109/return_values.md

 ## Methods as arguments

 Based along the same principles, you can also use methods as arguments.
 The object that will get passed as an argument will be the return value of the method used.
+Or, to be super specific, a copy of the reference to the object returned by the method.

 ```ruby
 def add_two(x, y)